inveniosoftware-contrib/kpiit/docs/usage.rst

     oc create -f ./path/to/file.yaml

-Open OpenShift and the deployment and edit the "Environment" and press "Add Value from Config Map or Secret" and choose the new secretAdd Value from Config Map or Secret.
+Open OpenShift and the deployment and edit the "Environment" and press "Add Value from Config Map or Secret" and choose the new secret.

 Keytab file
 ~~~~~~~~~~~

-A Kerberos keytab file should be generated with the ``ktutil`` command by following the following instructions:
+A Kerberos keytab file should be generated with the ``ktutil`` command by using the following instructions:
 https://kb.iu.edu/d/aumh#create

 Example: